IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 <h1>EDR with LimaCharlie</h1>

 <h2>Lab Objective</h2>
 Build a victim machine by disabling Microsoft Defender to make the system vulnerable.
-Then compromised the victim machine with a C2 exploitation framework “sliver”.
+Then compromised the victim machine with a C2 exploitation framework “SLIVER”.
 Set up LimaCharlie, an EDR (Endpoint Detection Response) and configure Sysmon on the victim machine.
-See victim get compromised in Lima Charlie and then write a detection & response rule to block attack.<br />
+See victim get compromised in LimaCharlie and then write a detection & response rule to detectand BLOCK attack.<br />

 <h2>Languages and Utilities Used</h2>